Overview

 Hiring and Pathways for Advancement

-In support of the OneTen Initiative, Cleveland Clinic is one of many organizations that made a commitment in 2020 to hire, upskill or promote one million Black Americans within ten years, as well as create apprenticeship programs to serve as a talent pipeline to support this initiative.
-To fulfill its commitment, Cleveland Clinic has focused skills-first hiring, identifying middle skills jobs with a minimum salary of $48,000, creating career paths and development guides for entry level positions and developing paid apprenticeship programs.
-In 2021, Cleveland Clinic hired or promoted more than 800 individuals.
+In support of the OneTen Initiative, Cleveland Clinic is one of many organizations that made a commitment in 2020 to hire, upskill or promote one million Black Americans within ten years, as well as create apprenticeship programs to serve as a talent pipeline.
+To fulfill its commitment, Cleveland Clinic has focused on skills-first hiring, identifying middle-skills jobs with a minimum salary of $48,000, creating career paths and development guides for entry level positions and developing paid apprenticeship programs.
+In 2022, Cleveland Clinic hired or promoted 1,019 individuals, exceeding our goal of 900 hires or promotions.

-The Office of Diversity and Inclusion (ODI) is partnering with other internal departments to develop career opportunities.
-In 2021, ODI collaborated with Mandel Global Leadership and Learning Institute (GLLI), Workforce Diversity, Pharmacy and members of the Black Heritage Employee Resource group to refresh the current Pharmacy tech program, and align it with the requirements and guidelines of OneTen.
+The Office of Diversity and Inclusion (ODI) also partners with other internal departments to develop career opportunities.
+In 2021, ODI collaborated with Mandel Global Leadership and Learning Institute, Workforce Diversity, Pharmacy and members of the Black Heritage Employee Resource Group to refresh the current Pharmacy tech program and align it with the requirements and guidelines of OneTen.
 In addition, ODI created an apprenticeship program guide to be used enterprise-wide by departments interested in starting their own apprenticeship.
-ODI is currently in the process of developing a mentorship program, and interested Employee Resource Group (ERG) and Diversity Council (DC) members will serve as mentors for the apprentices upon completion of a three-hour coach training provided by GLLI.

 Education and Training